damondouglas/fs-auth-example/frontend/web/config/README.md

 1. Create a firebase.json file.
 The final path should be: `frontend/web/config/firebase.js`

-2. Instantiate the `firebaseConfig` variable with:
+2. Instantiate the `firebaseConfig` variable with required firebase app configuration details.

 ```
 var firebaseConfig = {